data4selles/data4selles/README.md

 ## This GitHub

 This space is where I store my personal projects, coding experiments, and notes.
-It's a place to explore my passion for technology, data analysis, and problem-solving.
+It's a place to explore my passion for Technology, Machine Learning, Finance, and Problem-solving.

 ## Interests